"SNe Ia twins" in the Hubble flow, and the determination of H0: Methodology

-where {\it obs} corresponds to a given supernova and {\it ref} to its reference twin, which represents a whole class. $f_{\lambda}^{obs}$ and $f_{\lambda}^{ref}$ correspond to the fluxes of the two SNe at different wavelengths, and $\sigma_{\lambda}$ includes the quadratic addition of the uncertainty on the fluxes of both SNe.
 The MCMC allows to get the maximum likelihood values of each parameter from the posterior distribution of samples, together with their uncertainties, including the propagation of all the parameter uncertainties on each parameter.

 In fact, as we are using different phases, we have a total likelihood function.
 For two phases, $n$ corresponds to 1 and 2 below.
 Thus the total likelihood function is written as

 i.e. just the addition of all individual SN phases.